Understanding Cloudinary's pricing structure ― The credit unit system and how to check usage

 cl_unit_by_metric

-When I inquired with support, they said that since it's currently in Beta, they can't guarantee the values for billing and audit purposes, but when I repeatedly executed the recommended API usage() method over the billing cycle period and totaled the results, I confirmed that the numbers matched.
+When I inquired with support, they mentioned that since it's still in Beta, they cannot guarantee values for billing and audit purposes, but when I repeatedly executed the recommended API usage() method over the billing cycle period and totaled it up, I confirmed that the numbers matched.

 Python script